 However, we don’t come to these films (those of us who watch these films at least) for Oscar worthy acting.
 It’s for the action.
 The car chases, the shoot-outs and the fist fights.
 And in that sense Last Man Standing delivers.
 Apart from the poorly put together scene of Doc being killed, the chases and shoot-outs are thrillingly staged.
 A fight between Bellmore and Underwood ends with a spectacular fall from a high-rise building; the Corvette car chase features said vehicle taking flight during rush hour traffic; and the final shoot-out blazes it way through a train station.
 But the piece-de-resistance is the armoured car/motorcycle chase.
 Stunt co-ordinator, Spiro Razatos, pulls out all the stops as cars flip, explosions tear up the freeway, people jump from speeding motorcycles onto moving vehicles and our hero is dragged behind an armoured truck a la Raiders of the Lost Ark.
 Merhi and Pepin are renowned for big action sequences on small budgets and have created one of their best with this car chase.

-Last Man Standing is an adequate action movie.
+Last Man Standing is an awesome action movie.
 If you like shoot-outs, explosions and car chases then this will be right up your street.
-It is also a good introduction to the films of Joseph Merhi and Richard Pepin, which I recommend to anyone interested in the action genre.
+It is also a good introduction to the films of Joseph Merhi and Richard Pepin.

 Hardest Men in Town: Yakuza Chronicles of Sin, Sex & Violence